fcccode/libc-1/README.md

 * Supports only Windows currently, Linux is on the todo list.
 * Extensive C library written in MASM and compatable with any 16 bit system.
-* Clean and modular design, most features can be omitted when building.

 ### Current Library Features